 Penalties for delay in Part B enrollment are much more severe than those for Part A.

 As per Medicare rules, your monthly Medicare premium for Part B may go up 10 per cent for each 12-month period that you could have had Part B but did not.
 And this penalty is permanent.
-Delaying enrolment for 36 months could cost you a 30% increase in Medicare Part B premium for as long as you have Part B (lifelong in many cases).
+For example, delaying enrollment for 36 months could cost you a 30% increase in Medicare Part B premium for as long as you have Part B (lifelong in many cases).

 If you missed signing up for Part A or Part B on time, you may do so during the General Enrollment Period (GEP) which runs from January 1st to March 31st every year, for coverage starting July 1st of that year.